microsoft/pai/src/database-controller/test-case.md

 3. Framework controller failure

-    Case: shutdown the framework; try to submit another job; start the database
+    Case: shutdown the framework controller; try to submit a job; start the framework controller

-    Expect: the first job is not affected; the second job cannot be submitted.
+    Expect: the job can be submitted, but in `WAITING` status.
+After the framework controller is started, its state will turn to `RUNNING`.

 ## Path Test